Lytle family: Captain William Lytle

 Captain William Lytle (1728–97), son of Christopher Lytle, 1693–1783, from Cumberland County.
 Pa. served in the British army in the French and Indian War and was deeded 1,200 acre of land for service in the Revolutionary War.
 He solicited settlers to follow him with the promise of land in Kentucky, then part of Virginia.
 In April 1780, Capt.
 Lytle and his family led 63 Kentucky flatboats of settlers accompanied by 1,000 fighting men, down the Ohio to the falls of the Ohio.
 They passed the future site of Cincinnati April 11 where they attacked and chased an Indian party which escaped on horseback.
 (Lytle, William.
 "Personal Narrative of William Lytle."
 Quarterly Publication of the Historical and Philosophical Society of Ohio 1 (January–March 1906): 3-30.)
 (Centennial History of Cincinnati, p.
 120) They continued on to Beargrass Creek (the site of Louisville), landing on April 15, 1780.
-Lytle made his permanent home near Lexington, Ky, in August, 1787.
+Lytle made his permanent home near Lexington, Kentucky, in August 1787.

 Three Lytle relatives were named Surveyor General of the Northwest Territory, based in Cincinnati after 1808.
 Family members included William Lytle II, the Surveyor General of Illinois, Congressman Robert Todd Lytle (a relative of the Todd-Lincoln family), Brig.
 Gen. William Haines Lytle (the poet), and members of the Livingood family.
 Captain Lytle (1728–97) gave land to his daughter Anne for a wedding gift on which she and her husband, Judge John Rowan, built the Federal Hill Mansion, in Bardstown, Kentucky, which, according to tradition, inspired the song My Old Kentucky Home.